Opt-in reference

 |---|---|---|---|

-Terms & Conditions Scope | Where Opt-in is configured | Campaign Level or Touchpoint Level | Scope and requirement are separate controls. |
+| Terms & Conditions Scope | Where Opt-in is set up | Campaign Level or Touchpoint Level | Scope and requirement are separate controls. |

-Is Opt-In Required? | Whether participants must accept terms before they continue | On or off | Off keeps Opt-in disabled. |
+| Is Opt-In Required? | Whether participants must accept terms before they continue | On or off | Off keeps Opt-in turned off. |

-Opt-In Text | The consent statement shown next to the checkbox | Translatable text | Keep the wording clear and readable at checkbox length. |
+| Opt-In Text | The consent statement shown next to the checkbox | Translatable text | Keep the wording clear and short enough to read next to a checkbox. |

-Type | Which terms source OmniLab should use | PDF or External URI | The selected type decides which field appears next. |
+| Type | Which terms source OmniLab uses | PDF or external link | Your choice decides which field appears next. |

-Terms and Conditions PDF file | Uploaded terms document | .pdf file | The current settings UI accepts PDF files for uploaded terms. |
+| Terms and Conditions PDF file | The uploaded terms document | .pdf file | The field accepts PDF files for uploaded terms. |

-Terms and Conditions External URI | Link to the terms page | Full URL | The validation rules expect a valid http:// or https:// URL. |
+| Terms and Conditions External URI | A link to the terms page | Full web address | The address must start with http:// or https://. |

 | Option | Best when | What OmniLab expects | Trade-off |